 Lawn sprinkler timers are the “brain” of your irrigation system.
 It tells your valves or zones when to turn on and for how long they are to run.Until approximately 15 years ago, mechanical controllers were the norm.
 Since then digital controllers have all but made the mechanical controllers obsolete.

-ed to replace your timer.
+Determine if you really need to replace your timer.
 If the timer has no power it might be circuit board failure (go ahead and replace the timer) or it might simply be a transformer failure (just replace the transformer).
 However, it might be a blown fuse due to a short in a field wire or solenoid, and your timer might be fine for a few more years.

 Write down the existing program on the old controller.
 Include in your notes what days to water, what time to start watering, and how long for each station (zone).
 You can change the program later if you would like.